Medically reviewed by Drugs.com. Last updated on Jul 31, 2023.

 - Psychotherapy.
 In addition to helping you cope with Tourette syndrome, psychotherapy can help with accompanying problems, such as ADHD, obsessions, depression or anxiety.

-- DBS.
+- Deep brain stimulation (DBS).
 For severe tics that don't respond to other treatment, DBS might help.
 DBS involves implanting a battery-operated medical device in the brain to deliver electrical stimulation to targeted areas that control movement.
+However, this treatment is still in the early research stages and needs more research to determine if it's a safe and effective treatment for Tourette syndrome.

 Preparing for an appointment